Setanna/emulate/Work In Progress/Character Creation/Talents/Aim for the Eyes.md

 <br>

 **System:**
-You take the [[Target the Gaps]] Action with a -4 Circumstance Bonus.
+You take the [[Target the Gaps]] Action with a -4 [[Circumstance]] Penalty.
 You fire an arrow targeting the eyes of a creature.
 If the creature survives the damage, the creature is permanently [[Blinded]] in one eye and is [[Blinded]] until they spent 2 Actions to clear the blood.